-Verdict: The pH Restore by Invigorated Living get consistent positive reviews, with almost 70% giving it a 5*s thumbs up on Amazon.
-With it’s 3.5L capacity, it’s also a good option to consider if you’re after an alkaline pitcher that holds more water.
+Verdict: The pH Restore, by Invigorated Living, gets consistently positive reviews and with it’s 3.5L capacity, it’s a good option to consider if you’re after an alkaline pitcher that holds more water.

 The pitcher design itself is pretty robust, although there are a few reports of the pitcher leaking near the handle or the filter clogging.
 These are easily rectified though.
 Leaking appears to be a result of over-filling (don’t fill beyond over the line on the back of the housing) and clogging usually a result of air bubbles – simply give the filter cartridge a shake if this occurs.